University of Galway RFC: Current status

-Currently UG do not compete in the All-Ireland League, but they participate in Connacht Rugby competitions, and for 2023/2024 will field two teams at Junior League level (J1A & J2A).
+Currently UG do not compete in the All-Ireland League, but they participate in Connacht Rugby competitions, and for 2026/2027 will field two teams at Junior League level (J1B & J2A).

 Their Under-20 team plays in the Irish Universities Conroy Cup competing against UCC, UCD, QUB, TCD, DU, UL & Maynooth.

 In League competition along with two other Connacht Clubs (Galwegians & Galway Corinthians) they compete in the Leinster Rugby JP Fanagan Under-20 League - in division Premier 3.

 They have also set up a Rugby Youth Academy in an attempt to help strengthen the club.

 Women's rugby

 The women's team was set up in the 2002–2003 season.
 Their first official game was in 2004 versus Sligo I.T.
 In the 2008/2009 season, UG women won the Connacht League.
 In the 2012/2013 season, UG contested the Colleges & Universities Sports Association of Ireland Div 1 College League Final against UL.
 In 2013/2014 and again in 2014/2015, UG won the Irish Universities Rugby Union Kay Bowen Intervarsity Cup.
+Since 2021, the women's team has won the SSI tier 2 League 3 times and the Cup twice.
+They have also placed top 3 in the league for the last 4 years running, making it to Cup finals or plate finals every year.